antonrd/codemarathon-grader/README.md

 ### Deployment

-Hoepfully, after all the prerequisites are completed you will be able to run a few Ansible scripts and complete the deployment.
+Hopefully, after all the prerequisites are completed you will be able to run a few Ansible scripts and complete the deployment.

+The Rails app is being served using a combination of [Unicorn](http://unicorn.bogomips.org/) and [nginx](http://nginx.org/).
+The database is MySql for the moment.
+Docker is used for sandboxing.
+Sendmail is used for sending emails.

 First of all you need to run from the root of the project: